George Wishart: Memorials

 The Martyrs Memorial at St Andrews was erected to the honour of George Wishart, Patrick Hamilton, and other martyrs of the Reformation era.

 Dundee's East Port (also known as Cowgate Port), the remains of a gateway in the town's walls, is known as the Wishart Arch.
 The Arch is the only surviving portion of the town's walls, and probably survived owing to a story that George Wishart preached from it in 1544 to plague victims.
 However the connection of the Arch with Wishart has been described as 'probably-mythical' and the structure is thought to have been built around 1590, long after Wishart's death.
 Wishart was also commemorated in Dundee with a United Presbyterian church being named after him.
 Wishart church was built in Dundee' Cowgate in 1841 and could seat over 700 people.
 It was this church that the missionary Mary Slessor was a member of when she lived in Dundee.
 It was renamed Wishart Memorial Church in 1901, a year after it had become part of the United Free Church of Scotland, and 1929 became part of the Church of Scotland.
 In 1975 the church congregation was united with Dundee church and the building was sold to Dundee Cyrenians who turned it into a hostel for people with alcohol problems called the Wishart Centre.
 There is a house at Saint Kentigern College in Auckland, New Zealand, named after him.
-A lodge of the Scottish Orange Order, formed with a warrant in Dundee but often meeting in near by Forfar, is named The Wishart Arch Defenders in his honour.
+A lodge of the Scottish Orange Order, formed with a warrant in Dundee but often meeting in nearby Forfar, is named The Wishart Arch Defenders in his honour.